Craft Beer: The Challenge of Sustainability

 Equipment redesigned for greater efficiency

-Energy consumption is a major item in beer production.
+Energy consumption represents a major cost in beer production.
 Brewing requires heating and cooling large volumes of liquid to precise temperatures.
-New generation equipment integrates innovative solutions to reduce this consumption:
+Next-generation equipment incorporates innovative solutions to reduce this consumption:

 Architecture designed for sustainability

-• Natural ventilation that improves thermal comfort while reducing the need for air conditioning
+- Natural ventilation that improves thermal comfort while reducing air conditioning needs

-These architectural choices, combined with high-performance equipment, make it possible to create an optimal production environment where each resource is used wisely.
-A well-designed modern brewery can thus reduce its environmental footprint by 40% compared to a traditional installation.
+These architectural choices, combined with high-performance equipment, create an optimal production environment where every resource is used wisely.
+A well-designed modern brewery can thus reduce its environmental footprint by 40% compared to a traditional facility.

 Local commitment: the pillar of responsible production